Túpac Yupanqui explained for kids

 - Túpac Yupanqui is considered the tenth Sapa Inca.

-- He came after Pachacútec.
+- He succeeded Pachacútec.

 - Under him, the empire was further expanded.